A Strength-Based Approach to Dyslexia Assessment

 Both the New Zealand Psychologists Board and the Ministry of Education define cognitive assessment as ‘intrusive’.
 In this context, ‘intrusive’ refers to assessment that focuses ‘within’ the individual, suppose to the assessment being ecological and focusing on factors ‘outside’ of the individual such as the environments and broader systems in which learning occurs.

-Currently in my own practice, this ecological understanding is developed through parent and child interviews, teacher observations, strength-based thinking questionnaires and a review of school-based data.
-Cognitive assessment, when included, is minimal and sits within this wider ecological picture — affirming an individual’s real-world strengths and explaining why literacy acquisition has been difficult and what to do about it.
+Currently in my own practice, this ecological understanding is developed through parent and child interviews, teacher reports and observations, strength-based thinking questionnaires and a review of school-based data.
+Cognitive assessment sits within this wider ecological picture — affirming an individual’s real-world strengths whilst also explaining why the process of literacy acquisition has been difficult and what to do about it.

-Instead, our work is guided by core professional principles that are both ecological and strength-based.
+Educational psychologists in New Zealand are trained to practice according to core principles, one of which is strength-based practice.
 Strength-based practice intentionally identifies what is already working well for a learner and asks how those existing capacities can be built upon, to enable sustainable growth.

-When cognitive assessment is framed through a strength-based lens, it becomes not only ethically aligned with educational psychology practice, but meaningful in a pragmatic real-world sense.
-One example of this approach is the framework originally described by Eide and Eide (2011, 2023), which conceptualises dyslexia as being commonly associated with distinct thinking strengths including:
+When cognitive assessment is framed through a strength-based lens, it becomes not only ethically aligned with educational psychology practice, but meaningful in a pragmatic real-world sense as triangulated data allows you to see what cognitive strengths look like when played out across home and school contexts.

-Using this strength-based cognitive framework allows the cognitive assessment process to become affirming, therein supporting self-esteem and emotional wellbeing, and increasing the likelihood that individuals and the teams around them can positively and effectively engage with the assessment report.
+Using a strength-based framework for assessment, allows the cognitive assessment process to become affirming, rather than damming.
+This in turn supports individual’s self-esteem and emotional wellbeing, alongside increasing the likelihood that individuals and the teams around them can positively and effectively engage with the assessment report and following intervention priorities.

-Importantly, using an overarching strength-based cognitive assessment framework does not mean that weaker cognitive processes that typically impact literacy learning are ignored.
-Areas such as working memory, processing speed and various aspects of language processing can still be explored.
-However, within a strength-based assessment, these areas do not lead the narrative.
+It is important to note that strength-based practice does not mean key weaker cognitive processes and literacy skills are ignored.
+Areas such as working memory, processing speed and various aspects of language processing that are typically explored within a dyslexia assessment, continue to be understood for the influence they have on curtailing literacy development.
+The key here however is that within a strength-based assessment approach, these areas of difficulty do not lead the narrative.

 Aligning With Our Professional Practice Principles

 As educational psychologists, our shared practice principles firmly hold us together.
-It is this grounding in ecological and strength-based practice, alongside the premise that guides all health practitioners; thou shall do no harm and actions must seek to be beneficent, which enables us to best use cognitive ‘tools as part of a broader holistic assessment process’ (Ministry of Education Kohikohi literature).
-When used in this way, strength-based cognitive assessment does not contradict ecological practice — it enhances it.
+It is this grounding in ecological, strength-based and solution-focused practice, alongside the premise that guides all health practitioners; thou shall do no harm and actions must seek to be beneficent, that enables educational psychologists to use cognitive assessment appropriately i.e., as ‘tools as part of a broader holistic assessment process’ (Ministry of Education Kohikohi literature).
+When used in this way, cognitive assessment does not contradict ecological practice — it enhances it.
 It deepens understanding, affirms identity, supports effective and sustainable learning, and is also deeply humane.

 Next